 The dancing continued until sunrise when Alva led her guests in a final Virginia reel.
 Then, just like that, the grand ball was over.
 Men in powdered wigs stumbled down Fifth Avenue toward home, and Alva’s fantasy world turned back into reality.

 Most contemporary sources put the cost of the ball at $250,000 (around $6 million in today’s money), including $65,000 for champagne and $11,000 for flowers.
 All of the extravagant pomp and pageantry worked: Newspapers across the country praised Alva’s tastes and classiness and reported the most minute details.
 There was some backlash, however.
 The New York Sun published an article that took issue with all of the excess when there was so much suffering in the same city:

 “Some kind-minded persons argue that entertainments of this kind are both charitable and patriotic, for they cause money to circulate and give work to those whose lot it is to toil.
 This is sentimental rubbish.
 The needy American workingman and workingwoman do not make a cent by the importation of Worth’s dresses, the purchase of new diamonds at Tiffany’s or the resettling of old family jewels ... the festivity represents nothing but the accumulation of immense masses of money by the few out of the labor of many.”

-But we’re guessing that all of the party revelers, especially Alva herself, gave not one whit about what The Sun thought of her extravagant costume ball because as of March 27, 1883, the Vanderbilts were on The List that was no longer limited to 400 people.
+But we’re guessing that all the party revelers, especially Alva herself, gave not one whit about what The Sun thought of her extravagant costume ball because, as of March 27, 1883, the Vanderbilts were on The List that was no longer limited to 400 people.

-Perhaps that’s why Mora later added birds to Alva’s photo - to symbolize that she was finally flying as high as the other society elites.
+Perhaps that’s why Mora later added birds to Alva’s photo - to symbolize that she was finally flying as high as the other social elites.